slouie88/slouie88/README.md

 - 👋 Hi, I’m @slouie88
-- 👀 I’m interested in Artificial Intelligence
+- 👀 I’m interested in Software Development and Artificial Intelligence
-- 🌱 I’m currently learning to apply Machine Learning concepts into programming
+- 🌱 I’m currently learning a new programming language in C# by building a simple RPG
-- 💞️ I’m looking to collaborate on any interesting ML project
+- 💞️ I’m looking for opportunities to apply programming and machine learning skills in the workforce
 - 📫 How to reach me: email - stefan.louie@gmail.com

 <!---